 Fall 2015 quarter

 What is it about diversity per se that creates social divisions within a society?
-What diversity topics in particular create passionate opinions across the political spectrum?
+What diversity topics in particular create passionate opinions across the political spectrum and filter down to public education?
 How can we explain these varying worldviews so that we come away with a deeper and fuller understanding of why these debates endure?
 What is it about diversity and multiculturalism that can elicit such strong emotions, so much so that diversity as a concept can have varying effects on the social and economic well-being of individuals and groups?
+How does public education contend with diversity and multiculturalism?
 These are among the questions explored in this program.

 Fields of Study

 Location and Schedule

 |April 24th, 2015||Fees have increased (from $20 to $25).|